Saudi Cup Night: 2022

 The third edition saw the first time a locally trained horse, Emblem Road, win the Saudi Cup.
 The following races were internationally rated by the International Federation of Horseracing Authorities: Saudi Derby, Riyadh Dirt Sprint, 1351 Turf Sprint, Neom Turf Cup, Red Sea Turf Handicap, were all rated Grade 3; while the main race, the Saudi Cup, was given the rating of Grade 1.
 Prize money was also increased to $1.5 million for Neom Turf Cup and 1351 Turf Sprint.
 This edition saw a new Guinness World Record being set, with the most expensive single-horse race being held with prize money exceeding 75 million Saudi riyals.

 2023

 The fourth edition saw the Japanese winning their first Saudi Cup title with Panthalassa.
 This edition saw a locally trained horse, Commissioner King, win the Saudi Derby for the first time.

 2024

 The fifth edition saw the promotion of Neom Cup Turf and 1351 Turf Sprint to Grade 2, increasing the prize money to $2 million.
 Senor Buscador won the Saudi Cup, setting a new record time of 1:49.50.

+2025

+The sixth edition saw the Japanese enjoying many wins, with Shin Emperor, Ascoli Piceno, and Byzantine Dream each winning the Neom Turf Cup, 1351 Turf Sprint, and the Red Sea Turf Handicap respectively, before Forever Young winning the Japanese their second Saudi Cup win after chasing down and overtaking Hong Kong challenger Romantic Warrior on the final stretch.

+2026

+The seventh edition will see the second promotion of the Neom Cup Turf in two years, now to Grade 1, increasing the prize to $3 million.